josmyJJ/JUnit_SuiteTesting/README.md

 	  * Click on test folder
 		* Open java folder
 		* Open com.example.demo
-		* ight click on com.example.demo and create a class called TestMovie2.java
+		* Right click on com.example.demo and create a class called TestFindByName.java
 		* Edit it to look like this:

 ```java